-- physical and sensory impairments, such as walking difficulties or deafness
+physical and sensory impairments, such as walking difficulties or deafness

 - gynaecological effects – pelvic pain, pelvic inflammatory disease, recurrent infections

 - miscarriage, still birth and other complications during pregnancy

 - physical and/or emotional harm to a child or dependent adult in the household

 - preventing an adult from being able to care for others and themselves

-- threat or actual loss of a carer or home (being a carer eg for a partner with dementia or an adult child with mental health issues, or having been abused by their carer)
+- threat or actual loss of a carer or home (being a carer, for example for a partner with dementia or an adult child with mental health issues, or having been abused by their carer)

 - preventing children and dependent adults from achieving their full potential